-Staying hydrated helps your body fight off an infection.
+Staying hydrated helps your body fight off a throat infection.
 Here are some tips to help make sure you stay well-hydrated:

 - Drink plenty of water.

 - Use a straw to sip water or other fluids to make it easier for the fluid to go down the middle of the throat.

 - Avoid citrus juices or alcoholic beverages when fighting an infection.
 Citrus juices can be painful on swollen, tender skin.
 Alcoholic beverages will actually dry out your body, doing more harm than good in the long run.

 To help relieve the pain, over-the-counter pain relievers may be used.
 These include

 - ibuprofen (Advil, Motrin),